NEUIR/DebugEval/README.md

 # DebugEval
-Official repository for the paper "Enhancing the Code Debugging Ability of LLMs via Communicative Agent Based Data Refinement"
+Official repository for the paper "Enhancing the Code Debugging Ability of LLMs via Communicative Agent Based Data Refinement".

 <p align="center">
     <a href="">📜 Paper</a> •